 This year’s version is both a heartier and leaner portion of meat, but also perfectly roasted to a medium pink.
 The natural gamey flavor is enhanced with light seasoning, and the Pistachio-Pomegranate Gremolata makes this an inventive and interesting dish with subtle sugary and tart notes.
 The Sweet Potato Puree further sweetens the dish, while the Bushberry Pea Salad brings forth some texture and an earthy sensibility.

 All in all, this is one of the few Epcot Food & Wine Festival dishes that offers something for everyone.
 It’s completely approachable for picky eaters (it is, after all, a “meat and potatoes” dish) yet it’s nuanced and sophisticated for those wanting something more from their cuisine.
-We highly recommend this whether paying out of pocket or using the Disney Dining Plan–in the latter case, consider dropping a few credits on this!
+We highly recommend this.

 Deconstructed Pavlova with Pastry Cream, Citrus-macerated Berries and Lemon Myrtle Meringue ($4) – I’ve ranted against “deconstructed” foods before, and it’s not like anything I have to say on that topic is particularly novel, so I’ll spare you that.

 This is a mixed bag.
 On the one hand, the individual flavors and berries are all quite delicious and fun, at a price point that’s not terrible by Epcot Food & Wine Festival standards.
 On the other hand, the flavors and ingredients don’t coalesce into a satisfying dish.
 Then again, that’s the nature of deconstructed dishes, I guess.
-We could go either way on this one if you’re paying out of pocket–it’s probably not worth a Disney Dining Plan snack credit.
+We could go either way on this one.

-Overall, the Australia Global Marketplace at the 2019 Epcot International Food & Wine Festival is a winner solely by virtue of the Roasted Lamb Chop, which is one of the very best dishes at this year’s event.
+Overall, the Australia Global Marketplace at the 2022 Epcot International Food & Wine Festival is a winner solely by virtue of the Roasted Lamb Chop, which is one of the very best dishes at the event every single year.
+This year is no exception to that longstanding rule.
 We could take or leave both the shrimp and dessert, but you may find both to be better than we did, in which case Australia could be one of the elite booths for you.